AustinGil/presentations/file-uploads.md

 <v-clicks>

-- formidable needs a writable stream to send chunks to.
+- formidable wants to write chunks to a stream.
-- S3 upload body needs to be a readable stream.
+- S3 upload wants to read chunks from a stream.
-- So we use a passthrough stream.
 - We need to store the file's location somewhere.
 - We need to track pending upload requests.
 </v-clicks>